Purchase Order: What It Is & How to Create One [+ Template]

 1. Standard Purchase Orders

-Standard purchase orders are the most widely used and recognized.
+Standard purchase orders are the most widely adopted and are the easiest to use.
 In this situation, the buyer is clear on the details of the purchase and can identify what item or service they're buying, the quantity, delivery schedule, and payment terms.

-Standard purchase orders can be made for a number of different functions depending on your needs.
-For example, the above template could be adjusted for:
+Standard purchase orders can be tailored to your needs, and could be adjusted for:

 2. Planned Purchase Orders